feihong/ssh-tunneling/README.md

 1. Select $5/mo
 1. Select Singapore
 1. Give it a hostname of 'tunnel' (or whatever you prefer)
+1. Click on the droplet you created
+1. Go to Access > Reset root password

 ## Adding your user

-After your droplet has been created, you will receive an email informing you of its IP address and root password.
+You will receive an email informing you of its IP address and root password.
 SSH into your droplet:

 ```bash
 ssh root@<ip_address>